 The use of domestic wastewater for agriculture is not new.
 The Minoans may have collected wastewater for reuse at Knossos, Crete, some 4000 years ago (Angelakis et al., 2005).
 In East Asia, human excreta have been used to fertilize crops and replenish depleted soil nutrients since ancient times.
-In his seminal treatise on traditional Asian agriculture, Farmers of Forty Centuries, F. H. King (1911) noted: "One of the most remarkable agricultural practices adopted by any civilized people is the centuries-long and well nigh universal conservation and utilization of all human waste in China, Korea and Japan, turning it to marvelous account in the maintenance of soil fertility and in the production of food."3 The earliest documented sewage farms-where wastewater is applied to land for disposal and for agricultural use-were operated in the sixteenth and seventeenth centuries in Bunzlau, Germany and Edinburgh, Scotland (Shuval et al, 1986).
+In his seminal treatise on traditional Asian agriculture, Farmers of Forty Centuries, F. H. King (1911) noted: "One of the most remarkable agricultural practices adopted by any civilized people is the centuries-long and well nigh universal conservation and utilization of all human waste in China, Korea and Japan, turning it to marvelous account in the maintenance of soil fertility and in the production of food."
+The earliest documented sewage farms-where wastewater is applied to land for disposal and for agricultural use-were operated in the sixteenth and seventeenth centuries in Bunzlau, Germany and Edinburgh, Scotland (Shuval et al., 1986).

 With the advent of water-borne municipal sewage in the mid-nineteenth century, sewage farms were increasingly seen as a solution for the disposal of burgeoning volumes of wastewater from many rapidly growing cities of Europe and the United States including London, Paris, and Berlin.
 The benefits cited included the prevention of river pollution and the provision of water and nutrients to agriculture.
-With the development around 1913 of biological wastewater treatment processes, such as trickling filters and activated sludge, that require much less land, sewage farms fell into decline in urbanized industrialized countries (Asano et al, 2007).
-Odors and concerns about public health, such as the possible transmission of disease from vegetables irrigated with raw sewage, also contributed to the decline of sewage farms and their almost complete abandonment in much of the western world (Shuval et al, 1986).
-In a few notable exceptions, including Melbourne (Box 2.1), sewage farming was modernized, and wastewater irrigation continues to flourish today.
+With the development around 1913 of biological wastewater treatment processes, such as trickling filters and activated sludge, that require much less land, sewage farms fell into decline in urbanized industrialized countries (Asano et al., 2007).
+Odors and concerns about public health, such as the possible transmission of disease from vegetables irrigated with raw sewage, also contributed to the decline of sewage farms and their almost complete abandonment in much of the western world (Shuval et al., 1986).